snap-stanford/snap-python/doc/source/reference/SaveGViz.rst

 SaveGViz
-'''''''''''
+''''''''

-.. function:: SaveGViz(Graph, OutFNm, Desc, NIdLabelH)
+.. function:: SaveGViz(Graph, OutFNm, Desc, NodeLabels, NIdColorH)

-Save a graph in GraphVizp .DOT format.
+Computes the PageRank score of every node in *Graph*.
+The scores are stored in *PRankH*.

 Parameters: